Vijaiananth/Disaster-Response-Pipeline/README.md

 3. Images - This folder has supporting images.
 4. App - This folder has the main python app 'run.py' which hosts the site and displays visuals and message classifier screen.

+Download all the files and follow below sequence:

+1. Run the [ETL Pipeline Preparation.ipynb](https://github.com/Vijaiananth/Disaster-Response-Pipeline/blob/main/data/ETL%20Pipeline%20Preparation.ipynb) and you can see how the data is loaded and the list of transformations made and how the data is stored into sqllite db.
+2. Run the ML Pipeline [ML Pipeline Preparation.ipynb](https://github.com/Vijaiananth/Disaster-Response-Pipeline/blob/main/models/ML%20Pipeline%20Preparation.ipynb) and you can see the ML pipelines used and the scores of the different models.
+At the end the model will be stored as pickle file.
+3. Run [run.py](https://github.com/Vijaiananth/Disaster-Response-Pipeline/blob/main/app/run.py) which runs the hosted app and you can view the app in http://0.0.0.0:30.
 Below screenshot shows overview of training data set
 <img src="images/disaster-response-project1.png"
      alt="1" />